alterxyz/Y.FDI/README.md

 Y.FDI streamlines the product development process by integrating feature management, development tracking, and insight generation into a unified system.
 It leverages AI to process and analyze data from various sources, providing a comprehensive view of your product development lifecycle.

+## Philosophy

+This is a low code, high SOP project.
+Even though it is deeply powered by ORM, LLM, embeddings, VectorDB.

+It gives flexibility that allows changings, as well as just enough limitations to make it runable, aiming to archive perfect balance between idealism and pragmatism.

 ## Core Components

 ### Features